A Few People

 Acerca del libro

-As time passes, photographs do not remain fixed.
-Images once understood as simple documents begin to carry other meanings—social, historical, and personal.
-This shifting is part of their life.
-A photograph is shaped not only by what it shows, but by what we bring to it.
+As the years pass, photographs change.
+Images that once seemed like simple documents begin to carry other meanings—personal, historical, and social.
+That is part of what gives them life.
+They are shaped not only by what they show, but also by what we bring to them.

-As time passes, photographs do not remain fixed.
-Images once understood as simple documents begin to carry other meanings—social, historical, and personal.
-This shifting is part of their life.
-A photograph is shaped not only by what it shows, but by what we bring to it.
+As the years pass, photographs change.
+Images that once seemed like simple documents begin to carry other meanings—personal, historical, and social.
+That is part of what gives them life.
+They are shaped not only by what they show, but also by what we bring to them.

 Sitio web del autor